Duofiller/docs/getting started.md

 Web interface also has a "disable wifi" option.
 The filler works perfectly fine without wifi and if you don't use it it's possible to disable the wifi radio.
 To re-enable wifi, reset network settings.

 ## Factory reset
-Power off filler, press push button and power up while holding the button.
+**Power off filler, press push button and power up while holding the button: **

-Hold push button for 5 seconds and release to reset network settings and 10 seconds and release to reset all settings to factory default.
+Hold push button for 5 seconds and release to reset network settings.
+5 seconds is indicated by a blue led.

+Hold push button for 10 seconds and release to reset all settings to factory default.
+10 seconds is indicated by a red led.
+To abort the reset, hold for more than 15 seconds and release.
+The filler will start with all settings intact.

 ## Firmware upgrade